Azure/azure-sdk-for-js/sdk/openai/openai/samples/cookbook/bringYourOwnData/README.md

 page_type: sample
 languages:
   - javascript
-  - typescript
   - nodejs
 name: Quickstart in JavaScript
 description: |
-  Learn how to create, load, and query an Azure Cognitive Search index using the Azure SDK for Javascript/Typescript.
+  Learn how to create and load an Azure Cognitive Search index using the Azure SDK for Javascript, and then use that index for chat operations using the Azure OpenAI SDK for Javascript.
 products:
   - azure
   - azure-cognitive-search
+  - azure-openai
 urlFragment: javascript-quickstart
 ---